dotse/tls-fed-auth/tls-fed-auth.md

 ## Metadata Schema

-The FedAE metadata schema is defined in (#json-schema-for-fedae-metadata).
-This schema specifies the format for describing entities involved in FedAE and their associated information.
+The MATF metadata schema is defined in (#json-schema-for-matf-metadata).
+This schema specifies the format for describing entities involved in MATF and their associated information.

 Note: The schema in Appendix A is folded due to line length limitations as specified in [@RFC8792].